-Use the official New Zealand road code to integrate learning for citizenship within broad contemporary social issues in New Zealand.
+Use The official New Zealand road code to integrate learning for citizenship within broad contemporary social issues in New Zealand.

 Activities include: check a car is safe before getting in, discuss the reasons for road rules, route planning, identify hazards, reflect on attitudes, create a whakataukī and write to a politician.